sx-bet/sx-bet-api-docs/source/includes/_leagues.md

 }
 ```

-This endpoint returns all the leagues supported by SportX
+This endpoint returns all the leagues supported by SX.bet

 ### HTTP Request